Today, when I navigated to amazon.com on Firefox for Android, I received a jarring message that I could “try” a new service, Fakespot, on the app.

 We sell and share your personal information

-Fakespot’s privacy policy allows them to collect and sell:
+Fakespot’s privacy policy allows them to store and/or sell:

 • Your email address